 After their romantic encounter Hemavati got pregnant and to hide her shame of being unwedded mother, she went into the jungle and gave birth to a male child.
 When Chandrama came to know about the child he gave him a boon that he will become a king.
 Hemavati named the boy Chandravarman after the moon God and raised the child single handle.

 Chandravarman knew about her mother’s story and when he became king he built the temples.
 He ordered to engrave erotic sculptures on temple walls.
-Some say it is to portray sex as a natural act among human being and others say these are just to show the pointlessness of these acts.
+Some say it is to portray sex as a natural act among human beings and others say these are just to show the pointlessness of these acts.

 Maithunas and Tantric cult story

 The second story comes from the local guide we engaged for our temple tour.
-According to him, the erotic statues on temple walls were carved due to “Tantric” influence.
+According to him, the erotic statues on temple walls were carved due to the “Tantric” influence.
 To prove his point he told us about the “Chausath Yogini temple“.

 He told us that men and women showed in different mating positions are the “Maithunas”.
 The Maithuns were the people who followed Tantra and Tantric practices in which sexual union is one of the important rituals.
 These sculptures of Maithuns were made to show their religious believes.

 Maithuns also believed that these relations among men & women are not just the physical union, but it is a union in which men and women transfer their internal energy to each other which is a very important part of Tantric practices.
 Guide told us that during the mating time they attain the divine form of Shiva and Shakti.
-Maithuns considered it as the ultimate bliss which gives spiritual energy and a way to attain Moksha.
+Maithuns considered it the ultimate bliss which gives spiritual energy and a way to attain Moksha.

 To influence people for family life